j4mbob/sftp-to-http-proxy/README.md

-SFTP to HTTP(s) go Proxy
+# SFTP to HTTP(S) go Proxy

-can be used to faciliate ZTP for switches that support SFTP as a transport mechanism but not http(s)
+can be used to faciliate ZTP for switches that support SFTP as a transport mechanism but not HTTP(S)

 sets up a real sftp server with custom handlers for operations which allows us to back off requests to a web server